homearanya/wild-coast-walks/src/pages/tours/clarens-traverse.md

 shortdescription: >-
   Manageable daily hikes in the hills and valleys around Clarens.
 Fully guided walks with stories of local folklore, San traditions and painting and a historical tour of Clarens town.

+  Overnight in charming sandstone farmhouses with dinner, bed and breakfast
 imagethumbnail:
   alt: On the trail above Clarens
   image: /img/clarens_thumb.jpg